School of Computer Science Intranet

 - Nic J. Caine (PhD, LOIS - the Lights Out Integrity Subsystem) - co-supervised by W. Alex Gray, of Cardiff University.

-I'm always happy to be contacted by potential research students wanting to work on aspects of software evolution, software testing, data quality or business rules.
+I'm always happy to be contacted by potential research students wanting to work on aspects of agile software development, test-driven development, software change, data quality or business rules.
 It is sometimes possible for funding to be obtained locally for promising candidates.

 Suzanne M. Embury